 Should organizations background check volunteers?

-We’ve heard the arguments why organizations choose to NOT background screen the “low risk” and supervised volunteers.
+We’ve heard the arguments why organizations choose to NOT run background a check on volunteers.
 Here’s some of the common reasons:

 - It costs money and we’re a non-profit with a limited budget